Scattering of Capillary Waves By a Cylindrical Meniscus: Results and Discussion

-To begin identifying the possible mechanisms behind the phenomena observed, we first limit our consideration to waves in the ray limit confined to propagate along a surface $S$.
+Next, to begin identifying the possible mechanisms behind the refractive phenomena observed when a meniscus is present, we first limit our consideration to waves in the ray limit confined to propagate along a surface $S$.
 If the surface appears sufficiently planar such that the dispersion relation remains unchanged across the surface, the ray trajectories must be the geodesics of the surface.
-While the absolute speed of the wave is unchanging, its projected speed in the $xy$-plane appears to be slowed (what would be observed in our shadowgraphs).
-This in itself can result in focusing phenomena, known in the context of gravitational lensing \cite{walsh19790957+} and optical devices \cite{righini1973geodesic}.
-Lensing effects are additionally observed on menisci, strongly refracting glancing and impinging rays as seen in Fig. \ref{Figure:Geodesics}.
+While the absolute speed of the wave is unchanging, its projected speed in the $xy$-plane will appear to be slowed (what would be observed in our shadowgraphs).
+This in itself can result in lensing phenomena, known in the context of gravitational lensing \cite{walsh19790957+} and optical devices \cite{righini1973geodesic}.
+We can additionally observe lensing of rays on meniscus surfaces, strongly refracting glancing and impinging rays as seen in Fig. \ref{Figure:Geodesics}.

 These effects are not dependent on the sign of the surface curvature, and thus will be the same for complimentary positive and negative menisci.
-As such, the asymmetry in our results precludes significant attribution to geodesic effects in the mild menisci.
-Furthermore, in practice, pure geodesic trajectories will not be observed in our system due to refractive and diffractive effects.
-However, the waves are still confined to surface and so these effects may be of more importance near the contact line of extreme menisci, albeit obscured.
+As such, the asymmetry in our results precludes significant attribution to geodesic effects, at least in the mild menisci.
+Furthermore, in practice, pure geodesic trajectories will not be observed in our system, obscured by refractive and diffractive effects.
+Nevertheless, the waves are still confined to surface and so these effects may be of more importance near the contact line of extreme menisci.

 We now look to identify those physical mechanisms which will affect the dispersion relation (absolute speed) of the waves.
-Let $S$ explicitly be an air-water interface bounding an inviscid volume $V$.
+Let $S$ explicitly be an air-water interface bounding an inviscid fluid of volume $V$ (see Section \ref{Section:AdditionalMechanisms} for more discussion on viscosity).
 The dynamic boundary condition of the surface for a small perturbation $\eta$ is

 where $\phi$ is the velocity potential and $\kappa$ is the mean curvature of the perturbed surface.
 This equation represents the conservation of energy between the inertia and surface tension.
 The velocity potential due to the geometry is determined by the incompressibility condition